DIRACGrid/DIRAC/docs/source/DeveloperGuide/CodeDocumenting/index.rst

 .. note:: starting with 8.0, to add a link to the command description use command name in a reference, e.g.: `dirac-admin-sysadmin-cli`.

-.. warning:: Starting with 8.0 optionion ``indexFile`` is not able anymore.
+.. warning:: Starting with 8.0, the option ``indexFile`` is no longer available.
 If you created an RST file and
              decided to add commands yourself, you simply do not need to describe it in the `docs.conf`.

 .. note ::